Welcome to 💜Fierce Love✨

 In Minnesota, people are showing up for each other in ways that feel both ordinary and extraordinary.

-Fierce Love is a growing library of stories documenting how Minnesotans show up for each other when things get hard.
-While I do offer a Good News list each day as a way to keep our focus on the helpers who bring the hope and light to the world, I am more interested in capturing what it actually feels like to be here, inside of the moments that matter, surrounded by people who keep choosing each other over and over again.
+I am documenting what it actually feels like to be here, in Minnesota, inside of the moments that matter, surrounded by people who keep choosing each other over and over again.

 There is power in the consistency of the Minnesota people who keep showing up, and returning the next day, and the next, and the next, with a tater-tot hotdish, an understanding hug, and a refusal to leave without a 40-minute goodbye because everyone needs to know how much they are loved.

 I write about vigils and protests and community gatherings, and I write about the smaller, quieter moments that happen in between.
-I write about real people, and how recent events have changed us at our core.

 We are quietly saying “ope, you betcha, we’ve got you” to each other every single day.